 Götz, Manfred: Islamische Handschriften.
 Part 2: Persische und türkische Handschriften der Bayerischen Staatsbibliothek München.
 Stuttgart: Steiner, 2015.
 Verzeichnis der orientalischen Handschriften in Deutschland.
 37,2.

-As of the acquisition year 2009, new acquisitions have been entered in the OPACplus/ BSB catalogue, bearing the classification mark Cod.pers.
+As of the acquisition year 2009, new acquisitions have been entered in BSB DISCOVER!, bearing the classification mark Cod.pers.

 16th – 18th century

 The first book in the Persian language to come to the Munich court library was a manuscript with the collection of poems (Diwan) of the poet Kamâl Ḫuǧandī († 1400), who originally came from Central Asia (Cod.pers.
 84).
 The book came from the library of the diplomat and scholar Johann Albrecht Widmannstetter (1506 – 1557), whose book collection formed the foundation of the Munich court library.
 During the subsequent 250 years, manuscripts from Iran (the official name of this country since 1935) in the Persian language came to the ducal library only in small numbers and infrequently.
 Up to the beginning of the 19th century, twelve Persian manuscripts had been accumulated.
 This small collection attracted the interest of the Indologist Othmar Frank (1770 – 1840), and he published a catalogue in 1814, in which he described these twelve Persian manuscripts in detail, translating them partially and presenting them to the expert world in original text extracts.
 This publication by Frank is the very first catalogue of Oriental and/or Islamic manuscripts of the Munich court library, or of today's Bayerische Staatsbibliothek.